The Living World -Overview, Topics, Characteristics, Books, Tips

 • Interactions and Ecology: Interactions of organisms keep ecological balance and nutrient cycles in check.

-• Growth: All living organisms reproduce either by increase in size or cell numbers.
+• Growth: All living organisms reproduce either by an increase in size or by cell number.

 • Reproduction: Living organisms can produce offspring either sexually or asexually.

-• Metabolism: They carry out a range of biochemical reactions inside their cells to maintain life, unique for living organisms.
+• Metabolism: They carry out a range of biochemical reactions inside their cells to maintain life, unique to living organisms.

-• Cellular Organization: All living organisms are made up of cells and, as such constitute the basic unit of life.
+• Cellular Organisation: All living organisms are made up of cells and, as such, constitute the basic unit of life.

 • Response to Stimuli: The living organism responds to changes in the environment, such as light and temperature.